The Honorable Teresa Dees

 Circuit Court Judge

-- Circuit Family Division 4 - Manatee County
+- Division Circuit Criminal Felony V - Manatee County

 Due to recent directives and clarifications from the Florida Supreme Court and the Chief Judge of the 12th Judicial Circuit, which are outlined, in part, below:

 - All trials, evidentiary hearings and non-evidentiary hearings lasting longer than 15 minutes would be presumed to be in person;